oasis-tcs/openc2-jadn/jadn-v2.0.md

 * The vtype option specifies the type of each instance in an ArrayOf or MapOf type.
 * The ktype option specifies the type of each key in a MapOf type.
-* If a collection is Ordered, item order is significant when comparing instances.
+* If a collection is Ordered, item order is significant when comparing instances, otherwise it is not.
-* If a collection is Unique, no item is duplicated within a collection instance.
+* If a collection is Unique, no item is duplicated within a collection instance, otherwise duplicates are allowed.
 * A Structured type includes individual field definitions.
-Each field defines an association between an identifier and a type and may include field-specific options ([Section 4.2.2.1](#4221-field-options)).
+Each field defines an association between an identifier (position and/or key) and a type and may include field-specific options ([Section 4.2.2.1](#4221-field-options)).
 A non-structured compound type defines a collection where each item is an instance of the same type.
 * Each item in a Mapping type is a key:value pair with a unique key, otherwise each item is a value.
 * The Record type defines the key order, which allows Record instances to be represented as either arrays where